 Configure CloVR-Microbe on Illumina Sequence Data

 Select the “Tag” corresponding to your FASTQ files and “Assembly+Annotation” as the “CloVR Microbe Track” as described for the Roche/454 sequence data above.
-A separate window will open that allows you to specify the characteristics of the FASTQ sequence data.
+Illumina FASTQ data will use the SPAdes assembler and currently no additional options need to be adjusted.
+The wrapper script for the SPAdes assembler will know if the applied tag is a single-end or paired-end read.

 Check your input by clicking “Validate”.
 If the validation is successful, start the pipeline by clicking “Submit”.
 After successful pipeline submission, the web interface will change to the “Home” page where the new pipeline will be listed as “Status: running”